You have a bad debt if you cannot collect money owed to you. A bad debt is either a business bad debt or a nonbusiness bad

 Property received for debt.

-which becomes the property's basis.
+property's basis.
 You can deduct the remaining debt as a bad debt if and when it becomes worthless.

 If you later sell the property for more than its basis, any gain on the sale is due to the appreciation of the property.